 Around mid-February is a forty day fast which is observed only by Yezidi holy men in Lalish.
 At the completion of this fast is the Feast of Sacrifice, which commemorates when Abraham attempted to sacrifice his son Ishmail but then replaced a sheep for his son.
 On this day Yezidi also sacrifice a sheep, whose blood is believed to wash away their sins.
 The Baba Shiekh and other religious leaders sacrifice a sheep in Lalish.
 After making a pilgrimage to Mt.
 Arafat, the Lalish group sacrifices their sheep and then light sacred fires all over the valley.
 At night they perform the Evening Dance, wherein the head of the Faqirs leads the Yezidi priests in a sacred procession.

-The Feast of the Seven Days
+The Autumn Festival and Feast of the Seven Days

 Observed during the beginning of October, the Feast of Seven Days, known as the Jema’iyye and referred to as ziyaret, “the pilgrimage”, is a sacred time when all Yezidis attempt to make the pilgrimage to Lalish in order to to unite as one people at their holiest shrine.
 Prevailing belief has it that there is an upper or heavenly Lalish where the Seven Great Angels gather at this time to shower there blessings on those assembled at the lower or worldly Lalish.
 Throughout the week-long event friendships are rekindled and important meetings take place among the Yezidi leaders, with both the Mir and Baba Sheikh in attendance.